syumai/jogi/README.md

 # Jogi

-Command line tool for getting information of images and videos. (like image size, video length, etc...)
+Command line tool for getting information of images and videos. (like image size, video duration, etc...)

 ## Usage